 Rhodonite

 Rhodonite is often confused with the mineral rhodochrosite, and for good reason.
-First, their names are confusingly similar, having both come from the Greek word for rose.
-Second, they can look pretty similar too, coming in matching shades of pink or red.
-Finally, they’re often sold side-by-side as beads, carvings, and tumbled rocks, in such a way as to make them seem almost interchangeable.
+Their names are similar, they’re similar in color, and they’re often sold side-by-side as beads, carvings, and tumbled rocks, in such a way as to make people think they’re interchangeable.
 But these stones are actually quite different at heart.
-Their chemical makeups are different, and rhodonite is a harder rock that often has black or gray veins or splotches.
-Many assume both minerals symbolize romance and open heartedness, but this rock, with its hardness and black spots, is more aligned with hearts that have been hurt.
-If your own heart has been scarred by the past, rhodonite is here with an important message: It wants you to know that a heart darkened or hardened by pain is every bit as precious and lovable as one that’s unmarred, and just as capable of loving others too.
-In fact, many would say it’s even more so.
+Not only are they from different chemical families, but rhodonite is a harder rock and, unlike rhodochrosite, it’s often mottled up with black or gray veins and splotches.
+If rhodochrosite symbolizes romance and wide open hearts, think of this rock as being more aligned with hearts that have been hurt.
+If it’s showing up for you now, it’s to offer comfort and hope.
+Because even if your own heart has been scarred by the past, this lovely stone is proof that a heart splotched or hardened by pain is every bit as precious, beautiful, and lovable as one that’s unmarred.
+And it’s just as capable of loving others, too.
+In fact, many would say it’s more so!

 The Bottom Line